basfora/milp_mespp/README.md

 ## Examples

-Checkout examples/numerical_sim for a sample on how to change specs and run multiple instances.
+To learn how to change specs and run multiple instances, check: examples/numerical_sim.
-The plots will be saved in a milp_mespp/data
+Note plots will be saved in a milp_mespp/data folder (created the first time you run numerical_sim.py).

 ## Author
 Beatriz Asfora